charlesRmajor/base-expo-native-project/README.md

 * Styled-Components: 3.1.6
 * Axios: 0.17.1

-Note: When updating these essential packages for Betterment Labs projects, this base project should be updated & then the project code should be copied into the new base project.
+Note: When updating these essential packages for Betterment Labs projects (especially Expo, React, & React-Native), this base project should be updated & then the project code should be copied into the new base project.
 This should just be files in src/ and the app.json.* files (unless you have modified other files, in which case you are on your own).

 ## Updates to this Base Project
 If you find yourself wanting to change any files outside of src/ or the app.json.* files, ask yourself if you **REALLY** need to.
 If you do, it's likely something that should be changed about this base project — please put in a pull request for the change, or open an issue, or send me a note about the change.